+Part 3: The Defense Mechanisms and Reflection Strategies

-PART 3: THE DEFENSE MECHANISMS AND REFLECTION STRATEGIES When we came back together as a whole group, we entered into a discussion about defense mechanisms that typically show up in response to vulnerability.
+When we came back together as a whole group, we entered into a discussion about defense mechanisms that typically show up in response to vulnerability.
 Often we don't realize we're using defense mechanisms in the moment-we certainly didn't while we were in the middle of living our stories!
 But until we can notice and become aware of our defense mechanisms, we remain locked out of the vulnerable moments that are necessary for reflection, collaboration, and leadership.

 Brown lists many defense mechanisms throughout her book Daring Greatly, but we focused on the ones that showed up for us in our stories.

 In Jamie's filled-out plot diagram, she mentioned "perfectionism" as one of her responses to struggling with her lesson.
 Perfectionism is the belief that we can avoid vulnerability if we just work hard enough and do everything perfectly.
 This defense mechanism also showed up in the other two stories, along with serpentining (the belief that we can avoid vulnerability if we are totally prepared before we begin something) and intellectualizing (avoiding vulnerability by generalizing and/or theorizing to move away from the emotions of the situation).

 Everyone has some kind of defense mechanism, or more likely a cocktail of them, to help protect us from vulnerability.
 Though we mentioned three, there are lots more to explore.
-We know we identify with different defense mechanisms in different situations, and the more we've reflected on our own defense mechanisms the more we are able to notice and check them in order to stay in vulnerable situations, even though it's really hard!
-Brown uses a tightrope as an analogy to help explain exactly what's at stake in vulnerable situations:
+We know we identify with different defense mechanisms in different situations, and the more we've reflected on our own defense mechanisms the more we are able to notice and check them in order to stay in vulnerable situations, even though it's

+Kaleidoscope | Fall 2022

+If we are going to walk this tightrope of vulnerability, we must toe the line between caring too much and caring too little about feedback we receive."

-Graphical Representation of the Tightrope Analogy
+Figure 4 Graphical Representation of the Tightrope Analogy